Number of Imaged Items on Entire Site: 4699

 Scott # R109

-Likely a fabrication.
-Illegal use of revenue as postage on a flight cover.
+Philatelic cover; revenue is long out of period.
+Illegal/improper use of revenue as postage on a flight cover.

 Scott # R137